 - Ensure that only Layer 3 type services are intended for this port

-A port used for untagged traffic can accept VCs and connectors that do not have a VLAN value.
-The ECX orchestration system will assign a default or “native” VLAN that is appended to all incoming traffic; that VLAN is stripped out before traffic is passed back to the port.
-If a user sends any traffic with a VLAN framed in the payload, the traffic will be switched to a VC or connector with that value, or it will be dropped at the port and will not enter the ECX or be passed to any services.
+A port used for untagged traffic can accept remote connections and connectors that do not have a VLAN value.
+The ECX Fabric orchestration system will assign a default or “native” VLAN that is appended to all incoming traffic; that VLAN is stripped out before traffic is passed back to the port.
+If a user sends any traffic with a VLAN framed in the payload, the traffic will be switched to a VC or connector with that value, or it will be dropped at the port and will not enter the ECX Fabric or be passed to any services.

 The above diagram is a complex port example with the following characteristics: